 - Events need to show potential to broaden diverse participation in research-driven open data science; note that we consider broad participation and diversity along multiple axes, including career stage, domain/field of study, sector, demographics, level of experience with research-driven open data science, and geography.

-All awardees are required to:
+All grantees are required to:

 - Attend scheduled check-ins with the conference fund manager;

-- Agree to survey participants about the event impact;
+- Survey participants about the event impact;

 - Work with the conference fund manager to write a post for CS&S’s blog about the event;